-Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with an LMS, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with an LMS, part of Teaching Techniques: Blended Learning.

 - [Voiceover] A Learning Management System…is a collection of web based tools designed…to support teaching and learning.…There are many to choose from and nearly every campus…has adopted at least one.…Modeled after a traditional face-to-face classroom,…most offer common tools for distributing information…out to students, collecting information and assignments…from students, and allowing for some level…of interactivity all behind the virtual closed walls…of a course room.…The typical LMS gets a bad rep on many campuses.…